 Do dedicated parking spaces for EVs adversely impact parking for other cars?

-New beginnings Milton Keynes has a head start, but the challenges are greater for cities that don’t already have charging infrastructure.
+Milton Keynes has a head start, but the challenges are greater for cities that don’t already have charging infrastructure.
 “Through GUL, Nottingham is seeking to introduce parking offers to give some incentives to ULEV drivers in the city center NCC-owned car parks,” says Rasita Chudasama, principal transport planner at Nottingham City Council.
 “Our partners, Nottinghamshire County Council and Derby City Council, may wish to introduce similar offers in their areas.”
 This mention of partners highlights the challenges in implementing a uniform policy regionally, let alone nationally.
 “Each car park is managed differently, so the offers will have to vary depending on the nature of the car park and the deal that is negotiated.

 “There are seven Park & Rides in Nottingham that offer 5,000 free spaces for drivers,” she adds.
 “We’ll consider discounted or free onward travel for EV drivers as we develop our charging network.
 But there’s also the need to consider the complete package – parking may still be charged for because operationally it’s difficult to differentiate a ULEV from any other car entering the car park, although free electricity could be provided from those charge points.”
 Charging usually comes at a price.
 “The cost to the user will be subject to the procurement of the operator.
 Nottingham will evaluate payment models that offer introductory rates, time-limited offers and discounts as part of the tenders,” says Chudasama.
 “Previous schemes – for example Ecotricity and Plugged in Midlands – offered free electricity but, given the increasing levels of uptake and charge point usage, a fee is being introduced because the profit margins for selling electricity are so slim.”